 Dance Mogul Magazine had the opportunity to catch up with NC native Jerod Fewell.
 Jerod shares with us his current grind and experiences.
-His journey shows that the south is not only Hip when it comes to rap, but also when it comes to dance as well.
+His journey shows that the south is not only Hip when it comes to rap, but also when it comes to dancing as well.
 We are proud to present some southern hospitality by way of Jerod Fewell.

 Dance Mogul: At what age did you discover the passion for dance?